 Adding a user Click the + button underneath the list of the current user accounts.
-A window will appear with two fields.
-The Name field contains a friendly display name.
+A window will appear with three fields.
+The Account Type field contains a list of user account types.
+The Full Name field contains a friendly display name.
 The Username field is for the actual username.
 Fill in the requested information, then click OK.
 A new dialog box will appear asking you to enter a password for the user you have just created.
-Fill out the fields, then click OK.
-You can also click the gears button to generate a password.
+Fill out the fields, then click OK. new accounts are disabled by default.
+To enable an account, click the Account Disabled field under Login Options.
+A new window will appear allowing you to set the password for the new user.
+Ubuntu provides a way to create a secure password by clicking the gears button.
+A random sequence of numbers, letters, and symbols will be entered into this field.
 Privileges you grant to the new user can be altered in "Users Settings".